You searched for heat - BC SPCA

 …coats A dog’s coat captures air and acts as an insulator trapping heat in the winter and deflecting heat in the summer.
 Dog breeds such as Labradors, huskies, shepherds and…

-…the chances of your pet getting heatstroke.
-Outdoor excursions: When hiking, camping, or going to the beach, make sure you bring along a water bowl and water for your pet…
+…when it’s cooler, reducing the chances of your pet getting heatstroke.
+Be prepared: When hiking, camping or going to the beach, make sure you bring along a water bowl and…

 …Spaying ends the heat cycle in females Heat cycles are usually twice a year for dogs, and result in many unwanted behavioural changes including possible aggression.
 Cats generally go in…